Skip to Content

 A Takaha!

-The visitor center is often referred to as a “showpiece of environmental design”.
-There’s a cafe inside the center that boasts excellent views over the cloud forest and has a varied menu.
+The visitor center here is often referred to as a “showpiece of environmental design.”
+There’s also the Horopito Café inside the center that boasts excellent views over the cloud forest and has a varied menu

-The reserve was built by the Otago Natural History Trust, and the idea for the reserve first came from local cartoonist Burton Silver.
+The reserve was built by the Otago Natural History Trust, and the idea for the reserve first came from local cartoonist Burton Silver – it’s come quite a long way since!

 12. Leith Saddle Walk

-It’s a great walk for bird-watching fans with the opportunity to spot native birds like the fantail and kaka.
+It’s also a great walk for bird-watching fans, with the opportunity to spot native birds like the fantail and kaka.
 The walk is also flush with unique flora like the Dicksonia tree fern, rimu, miro, and totara.

 You can start this track from Waitati Valley Road, about 12 minutes from Dunedin.